Hadrien-Estela/Slack-Laravel/README.md

 * Use the full slack API methods
 * Create messages and views serializable objects
-* Two new Notification channels for bot and webhooks
+* Two new Notification channels for bots and webhooks
 * Handling interactions and respond to them

 ## How to use